Paralympic Games: Categories

 Visual impairment – Athletes with visual impairment ranging from partial vision, sufficient to be judged legally blind, to total blindness.
 This includes impairment of one or more component of the visual system (eye structure, receptors, optic nerve pathway, and visual cortex).
 The sighted guides for athletes with a visual impairment are such a close and essential part of the competition that the athlete with visual impairment and the guide are considered a team.
 Beginning in 2012, these guides along with sighted goalkeepers in 5-a-side football became eligible to receive medals of their own.

-Intellectual Disability – Athletes with a significant intellectual impairment and associated limitations in adaptive behaviour.
+Intellectual disability – Athletes with a significant intellectual impairment and associated limitations in adaptive behaviour.
 The IPC primarily serves athletes with physical disabilities, but the disability group Intellectual Disability has been added to some Paralympic Games.
 This includes only elite athletes with intellectual disabilities diagnosed before the age of 18.
 However, the IOC-recognized Special Olympics World Games are open to all people with intellectual disabilities.

 Classification system

-Within the disability categories, the athletes still need to be divided according to level of impairment.
-The classification systems differ from sport to sport and are intended to open up sports to as many athletes as possible who can participate in fair competitions against athletes with similar levels of ability.
-The biggest challenge in the classification system is how to account for the wide variety and severity of disabilities.
-Consequently, there is a range of impairment within most classifications.

-Medical classification (until the 1980s)

-From its inception until the 1980s, the Paralympic system for classifying athletes consisted of a medical evaluation and diagnosis of impairment.
-An athlete's medical condition was the only factor used to determine what class they competed in.
-For example, an athlete who had a spinal cord injury that resulted in lower limb paresis, would not compete in the same wheelchair race as an athlete with a double above-knee amputation.
-The fact that their disability caused the same impairment did not factor into classification determination, the only consideration was their medical diagnosis.
-It was not until views on disabled athletics shifted from just a form of rehabilitation to an end in itself, that the classification system changed from medical diagnosis to a focus on the functional abilities of the athlete.